Adversarial Counterfactual Environment Model Learning: Introduction

 \section{Introduction}

-A good environment model is important for sample-efficient decision-making policy learning techniques like reinforcement learning (RL)~\cite{simulator-train,chen.nips21,virtual_taobao,demer,shang.mlj21}.
-The agent can take trials with this model to find better policies, then the costly real-world trial-and-errors can be saved~\cite{simulator-train,mopo,chen.nips21} or completely waived \cite{virtual_taobao,demer,shang.mlj21}.
-In this process, the core of the models is to answer queries on counterfactual data unbiasedly, that is, given states, correctly answer \emph{what might happen} if we were to carry out actions \emph{unseen} in the training data~\cite{offline-overview}.
-Moreover, environment models are also essential for training transferable meta-policy \cite{chen.nips21,luo.aaai22}.
+A good environment dynamics model for action-effect prediction is essential for many downstream tasks.
+For example, humans or agents can leverage this model to conduct simulations to understand future outcomes, evaluate other policies' performance, and discover better policies.
+With environment models, costly real-world trial-and-error processes can be avoided.
+These tasks are vital research problems in counterfactual predictions~\cite{counterfactual_min,Alaa2018LimitsOE}, off-policy evaluation (OPE)~\cite{ope-1,ope-2}, and offline reinforcement learning (Offline RL)~\cite{offline-overview,mopo}.
+In these problems, the core role of the models is to answer queries on counterfactual data unbiasedly, that is, given states, correctly answer \textit{what might happen} if we were to carry out actions \textit{unseen} in the training data.
+However, addressing counterfactual queries differentiates environment model learning from standard supervised learning (SL), which directly fits the offline dataset for empirical risk minimization (ERM).
+In essence, the problem involves training the model on one dataset and testing it on another with a shifted distribution, specifically, the dataset generated by counterfactual queries.
+This challenge surpasses the SL's capability as it violates the independent and identically distributed (\textit{i.i.d.}) assumption~\cite{offline-overview}.